Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

 \subsection{Shared memory approach}

-Our approach exploits the shared memory on the GPU, which has much lower access latencies than the global memory, but is only shared within thread blocks.
+Considering the three data race avoiding approaches, we see that they all only make use of the GPU global memory.
+As such one technique to further improve performance is by reducing memory accesses to the GPU global memory.
+To this end, the OP2 library~\cite{op2} targets the use of the shared memory on the GPUs.
+Shared memory is only shared within thread blocks, but has much lower access latency and higher bandwidth than the global memory.
 The idea is to collect the data required to perform the computations and load it into shared memory.
-During computation, the indirect accesses are to the shared memory, and the result is also stored there.
-After computation by all threads in the block have finished, the global memory is updated with the contents of the shared memory.

-Note that fetching the data from the global memory (and also writing the result back) can be done by the threads independently of which thread will use which pieces of data for the computations.
-Particularly, fetching can be done in the order the data is laid out in memory, ensuring the utilisation of cache lines as much as possible.
-Also, if AoS layout is used, data can be read in contiguous chunks as large as the number of components in the structure.
+Then, during computation, the indirect accesses are to the shared memory, and the result can also be stored there.
+After computations by all threads in the block have completed, the contents of the shared memory can be written back to global memory.
+One immediate advantage of this approach is that the fetching and writing back of data from/to the global memory can be done by the threads independently of the actual threads that will be carrying out the computations on them.
+Particularly, reading/writing can be done in the order in which the data is laid out in memory, ensuring maximum utilization of cache lines.
+With the AoS layout, data can be read in contiguous chunks as large as the number of components in the structure.

-To address data races, we use \emph{two-layered colouring} or \emph{hierarchical colouring}\cite{op2}: we colour the blocks and the threads within a block as well.
-The former is to avoid data races when thread blocks write the result back to global memory and the latter is to avoid threads writing their results into shared memory at the same time.
+The use of shared memory of course leads to one additional complication.
+Writing back the updated patches of shared-memory to GPU global memory may lead to data races.
+This leads to the use of a \emph{two-layered coloring} or \emph{hierarchical coloring}~\cite{op2} scheme.
+The two levels of coloring are illustrated in Figure \ref{fig:multilevel}, and the associated data accesses are shown in Figure \ref{fig:unstructured_hier}.
+The first level of coloring is to avoid data races when thread blocks write the result back to global memory and the second level is to avoid threads writing their results into shared memory at the same time.

-Note that the data that is loaded into shared memory is not necessarily only the data that is updated.
-The partitioning is done with regard to the the shared memory, the colouring with regard to the updated data.
-In fact, all of the indirectly accessed data can be loaded if it fits into shared memory (or does not cause such a low occupancy that offsets the benefits of high reuse).